On the dual positive cones and the algebraicity of a compact K\"ahler manifold: Algebraicity of the Albanese torus

 Before we prove Theorem~\ref{thm-alb}, let us prove some immediate consequences of Proposition~\ref{pro-T}.

-\begin{cor} Let $X$ be a compact K\"ahler manifold of dimension $n$ which is bimeromorphic to the quotient $T/G$ of a complex torus $T$ by a finite group $G$.
-If $\Int\(\cK(X)^\vee\) \cap H^{2n-2}(X,\bQ)$ is not empty, then $X$ is projective. \end{cor}
+\begin{cor} Let $X$ be a compact K\"ahler manifold which is bimeromorphic to the quotient $T/G$ of a complex torus $T$ by a finite group $G$.
+If\, $X$ satisfies the dual Kodaira condition (K), then $X$ is projective. \end{cor}